shukriadams/telegrafdocker/README.md

 https://hub.docker.com/r/shukriadams/telegrafdocker

 Spin up telegraf instantly with a docker container.
+Docker itself is passed into the container, so [[inputs.docker]] is supported.

-## Start
+## Use

-Update telegraf.conf, add plugins and your Influxdb instance.

-To start the container run
+Copy docker-compose.yml and telegraf.conf to your system.
+Modify telegraf.conf, add the input plugins you want, and your Influxdb instance.
+Sart the container run

     docker-compose up -d

-To manually start telegraf run

-    telegraf --config telegraf.conf